 And instead of having bonus categories, you’ll earn an unlimited 1.5% cash back on all purchases.
 This could be an excellent card if your small business does a lot of non-bonused spending!

-According to the memo, the rest of the benefits and pricing will be the same as the Chase Ink Business Cash, which currently has an increased $500 (50,000 Chase Ultimate Rewards points) sign-up bonus after meeting the same minimum spending requirement.
+According to the memo, the rest of the benefits and pricing will be the same as the Chase Ink Business Cash Credit Card, which currently has an increased $500 (50,000 Chase Ultimate Rewards points) sign-up bonus after meeting the same minimum spending requirement.

 So we can expect this card will have no annual fee.
-And, if you have certain other Chase cards (Sapphire Preferred, Sapphire Reserve, or Ink Business Preferred), it’s likely you’ll be able to combine points to those cards and transfer them to travel partners, much like you can with the Ink Business Cash, Chase Freedom, or Chase Freedom Unlimited.
+And, if you have certain other Chase cards (Chase Sapphire Preferred Card, Chase Sapphire Reserve, or Ink Business Preferred Credit Card), it’s likely you’ll be able to combine points to those cards and transfer them to travel partners, much like you can with the Ink Business Cash, Chase Freedom, or Chase Freedom Unlimited.

 Stay tuned!
 We’ll share more as soon as we know.